OctaviusRw/AI-Photo-Studio/README.md

 # AI Photo Studio 📸✨

 Welcome to AI Photo Studio, a powerful, web-based photo editing application powered by the Google Gemini API.
-This application allows you to upload photos, use your camera, or generate new images from scratch and transform them using a suite of intuitive, AI-driven tools.
+This application allows you to upload photos or generate new images from scratch and transform them using a suite of intuitive, AI-driven tools.

 ![AI Photo Studio Screenshot](https://storage.googleapis.com/aistudio-hosting/readme_assets/ai-photo-studio-demo.gif)